School of Humanities and Sciences

 Professor of History and, by courtesy, of French and Italian

 BioJ.
 P. Daughton is Professor of History, and Professor (by courtesy) of French and Italian.
-He is an historian of Europe, imperialism and colonialism, and global history.
+He is a historian of Europe, imperialism and colonialism, and global history.
 His teaching and publications explore political, cultural, social, and environmental history, as well as the modern history of religion, technology, and humanitarianism.
 His affiliations at Stanford include the Europe Center, the Center for African Studies, and the Center for Human Rights and International Justice.

 His most recent book, In the Forest of No Joy: The Congo-Océan Railroad and the Tragedy of French Colonialism (W. W. Norton, 2021), tells the story of one of the deadliest construction projects in history.
 Between 1921 and 1934, French colonial interests recruited -- most often by force -- more than 100,000 men, women, and children to work on a 500-kilometer stretch of rail between Brazzaville and the Atlantic Coast.
 In the end, tens of thousands of Africans were dead, killed by mistreatment, starvation, and disease.
 The book painstakingly recounts the experiences of local communities in the face of colonial economic development, considers why the railroad witnessed such extraordinary violence and suffering, and explores how the rhetoric of "civilization" and "development" were used to justify the loss of so many African lives.
-In the Forest of No Joy has been shortlisted for the Cundill History Prize and the American Library in Paris Book Prize.
+In the Forest of No Joy was reviewed widely, including in the Economist, the New York Review of Books, the TLS, and the New Yorker.
+It was shortlisted for the Cundill History Prize and was a finalist for the American Library in Paris Book Prize.
+A French translation is forthcoming with Éditions du Seuil.

 Daughton is also the author of An Empire Divided: Religion, Republicanism, and the Making of French Colonialism, 1880-1914 (Oxford University Press, 2006), a book that tells the story of how troubled relations between Catholic missionaries and a host of republican critics shaped colonial policies, Catholic perspectives, and domestic French politics in the decades before the First World War.
 Based on archival research from four continents, the book challenges the long-held view that French colonizing and “civilizing” goals were the product of a distinctly secular republican ideology built on Enlightenment ideals.
 A CHOICE Outstanding Academic Title, An Empire Divided was awarded the George Louis Beer Prize for the best book in international history from the American Historical Association, as well as the Alf Andrew Heggoy Book Prize from the French Colonial Historical Society.